-This red winter salad with beets and hazelnuts has become a favorite in my house.
-It isn’t just pretty, it will nourish you.
-Like endive and another favorite bitter green, escarole, radicchio is a member of the Chicory family, and is rich in cancer fighting vitamins and an array of minerals.
+This red winter salad isn’t just pretty — it will nourish you.
+Like endive and another favorite bitter green, escarole, radicchio is a member of the chicory family and is rich in cancer-fighting... vitamins as well as an array of minerals.
 Just what we need to stay healthy in the winter!
-Although the concept of red greens seems to be a bit of a reach, once you’ve sampled bitter red radicchio paired with the endive, sweet red beets and mellow toasted hazelnuts in this great tasting winter salad, all becomes deliciously clear!
+In this recipe, these bitter red “greens” are complemented by peppery arugula, sweet red beets and grapes, and mellow toasted hazelnuts.

-2. Meanwhile toast the hazelnuts in a heavy pan until they just start to color.
-Turn out onto a cloth, fold to cover the nuts and roll in the cloth to remove the skins.
+Meanwhile toast the hazelnuts in a heavy pan until they just start to color.
+Turn out onto a cloth, fold to cover the nuts, and roll in the cloth to remove the skins.
 Roughly chop.
 Set aside.

-3. In the bottom of a large salad bowl, beat the oil, vinegar and salt to taste until blended.
-Add in the hazelnuts, the roasted grapes if using and the beets.
+In the bottom of a large salad bowl, beat the oil, vinegar, water if using, and salt to taste until blended.
+Add in the hazelnuts, the roasted grapes if using, and the beets.
 Toss together.
 Leave to sit for 10-15 minutes to let the flavors develop.

-4. Meantime pull apart the radicchio and stack the leaves in a pile.
+Meantime pull apart the radicchio and stack the leaves in a pile.
 Slice into a thick julienne lengthwise.
-Quarter the endive and cut out the cores.
-Slice into a thick julienne.
-If using Treviso, cut the same way as the endive.
+If using Treviso or endive, quarter them, cut out the cores, and slice into a thick julienne.
 Toss together with the arugula and pile on top of the beet mixture.
 When ready to eat, toss together with the beets and hazelnuts.

 Beets and hazelnuts are a marriage made in heaven and great on their own.